AdilAbubacker/rentezy_backend/README.md

 **Why This Architecture is Superior:**

 🛡️ **Secret Isolation**
-This is the biggest win.
 The JWT secret key never leaves the Auth Service.
 The Gateway and all 10+ business services don't know it, drastically reducing the attack surface.

 🔐 **Zero-Trust Network**
 Business services (like Booking or Property) don't write any auth code.
 They are "dumb" and simply trust that any request they receive from the Gateway is already authenticated.